 The city should provide the current target allocation and long-term expected real rate of return here.
-This information, in a chart format, can found in the GASB Compliance section of the website, in the "For Your Financial Reporting" resources.
+This information, in a chart format, can found in the GASB Compliance section of TMRS' website.

 Discount Rate

 The discount rate used to measure the Total Pension Liability was 6.75%.
 The projection of cash flows used to determine the discount rate assumed that Member and employer contributions will be made at the rates specified in statute.
 Based on that assumption, the pension plan's Fiduciary Net Position was projected to be available to make all projected future benefit payments of current active and inactive Members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability.